pygame-community/pygame-geometry/docs/geometry.rst

     as_rect: Returns the smallest rectangle that contains the circle.

+    intersect: Finds intersections between the circle and another shape.

 Additionally to these, the circle shape can also be used as a collider for the ``geometry.raycast`` function.

 Line